odoo/owl/doc/v3/owl/reference/props.md

 A prop type system solves both issues, by describing the types and shapes of the props.
 Here is how it works in Owl:

-- the `props` function accepts an optional schema as its first argument,
+- the `useProps` function accepts an optional schema as its first argument,
 - props are validated whenever a component is created or updated,
 - props are only validated in `dev` mode (see [how to configure an app](app.md#configuration)),
 - if a prop does not match the schema, an error is thrown.